JikaiNoTsubasa/Pixis/README.md

 # Pixis
-Java tool to draw and animate pixels
+Pixis is a java tool to create and animate 2D sprites for game creation.